msp-strath/TypOS/README.md

 `'Synth`esizable term, then (we hope) transmit the `'Type` synthesized for that term.

-> :warning: Actually the judgement declaration for `synth` is slightly
-> more complicated; see below.

 Our protocols are nowhere near as exciting as session types, offering only a rigid sequence of actions to do (or die).
 In the future, we plan to enrich the notion of protocol in two ways: